Quercus agrifolia: Ecology

-Coast live oaks are the dominant tree in the hoodland habitat.
+Coast live oaks are the dominant tree in the woodland habitat.
 This habitat often contains other shrubs and vines, including toyon, California coffeeberry, California man-root, bitter gooseberry, California wild rose, Hummingbird sage, blue elderberry, and poison-oak.

 The caterpillars of the California oak moth (Phryganidia californica) subsist entirely on living and fallen leaves of the coast live oak.
 In 8–10 year cycles, the caterpillars will appear in sufficient abundance to denude healthy trees.
 The trees recover, and botanists speculate that the species provide mutual benefit, possibly in the form of fertilizer for the oak.
-The coast live oak is also the only known foodplant of Chionodes vanduzeei caterpillars.
+The coast live oak is one of several species of oak that is a hostplant to caterpillars of the Erynnis tristis skipper is also the only known foodplant of Chionodes vanduzeei caterpillars.

 Live oak trees, among other western oaks, are also known to support acorn woodpeckers, which store their acorns in tree trunks and remove them when they want to eat.

 Allergenicity

 The pollen of the coast live oak is a severe allergen.
 Pollination occurs in spring.